 - Western Association of Colleges and Schools

-If you have a question regarding the accreditation status of your school, please contact your school directly, or you may use the following link at http://www.collegesource.org/
+If you have a question regarding the accreditation status of your school, please contact your school directly, or you may visit www.collegesource.org .

 NOTE: To receive credit for college education, you must submit your college transcript with your application.
-Based on the number and quality of applicants, applications may be reviewed for qualifications beyond the minimums stated herein.
+Based on the number and quality of applicants, applications may be reviewed for qualifications beyond the minimum qualifications outlined.
 Education and experience shall be evaluated with regard to recency and quality, as well as quantity, per Merit Rule 5.8.

 A Career in Municipal Government